orbitdb/orbitdb/docs/ACCESS_CONTROLLERS.md

 Grant and revoke are not limited to 'write' access only.
 A custom access capability can be specified, for example, `db.access.grant('custom-access', identity1.id)`.

 The OrbitDBAccessController is a mutable access controller.
 Granting and revoking access does not change the address of the database.

+The identities are synced using IPFS, hence also the IPFS instance must passed as in `Identities({ ipfs })`.

 ## Custom Access Controller